GeeseFS

 credentialsfile:nano ~/.aws/credentials -

-Add an S3 key:
+Add the S3 key:

 [default]aws_access_key_id = <access_key>aws_secret_access_key = <secret_key>Specify: